-In the vast majority of the EU Member States the curricula for secondary education includes at least one foreign language.
-Figure 11 reveals that a higher share of pupils in lower secondary education (ISCED level 2) were learning two or more foreign languages than the share recorded in primary education.
-In 2015, almost three fifths (58.8 %) of lower secondary school pupils in the EU were learning two or more foreign languages.
+In the vast majority of the EU Member States, the curricula for secondary education includes at least one foreign language.
+Figure 11 reveals that a higher share of pupils in lower secondary education (ISCED level 2) were learning two or more foreign languages than the share recorded for primary education.
+In 2016, almost three fifths (59.2 %) of lower secondary school pupils in the EU-27 were learning two or more foreign languages.

 Learning foreign languages in upper secondary schools: usually more common among students following general rather than vocational programmes

-Figure 12 depicts the situation for foreign language learning in upper secondary education (ISCED level 3) with an analysis by programme orientation: either general or vocational/pre-vocational.
-Across the EU-28, 58.5 % of pupils enrolled in general upper secondary schools were learning at least two foreign languages in 2015, compared with 35.0 % of pupils who were enrolled in vocational/pre-vocational upper secondary education.
+Figure 12 depicts the situation for foreign language learning in upper secondary education (ISCED level 3) by programme orientation: either general or vocational/pre-vocational.
+Across the EU-27, 59.4 % of pupils enrolled in general upper secondary schools were learning at least two foreign languages in 2016, compared with 34.1 % of pupils who were enrolled in vocational/pre-vocational upper secondary education.

-In 2015 it was relatively commonplace to find that almost all of the students following general upper secondary programmes were being taught at least two foreign languages.
-This was the case for every student in Luxembourg (100 %), while shares of more than 95 % were also recorded in France, Romania, Finland, the Czech Republic, Slovakia, Estonia and Slovenia.
-Learning two or more foreign languages in general upper secondary education was quite uncommon in Greece (0.8 %), the United Kingdom (5.4 %; 2014 data), Portugal (6.4 %) and Ireland (13.8 %).
+In 2018, it was relatively commonplace to find that a high proportion of students following general upper secondary programmes were being taught at least two foreign languages.
+This was the case for every student in Luxembourg (100.0 %), while shares of more than 95.0 % were also recorded in France, Czechia, Romania, Finland, Slovakia and Estonia.
+Learning two or more foreign languages in general upper secondary education was quite uncommon in Greece (1.0 %), Portugal (5.8 %) and Ireland (12.5 %).

 Reading, mathematical and science skills: identifying where there is room for an improvement in basic skills

 Competences in reading, mathematics and sciences are considered to be basic skills that can be applied to successful professional and civic lives.
-These skills also promote participation in the knowledge-based society and may help ensure the competitiveness of modern economies.
+These skills also promote participation in a knowledge-based society and may contribute towards the competitiveness of modern economies.
 As such, the Council adopted an EU-wide benchmark within the ET2020 framework to reduce the proportion of 15 year-olds underachieving in these key areas of learning, to less than 15 % by 2020.